jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 > re-rerunable or readable - if you encounter any issues please leave
 > an [issue](https://github.com/jfy133/Anthropoid_Calculus_Microbiome_Evolution/issues)
 > and we will endevour to clarify.

+> We have tried to auto replace all file paths to make it relative to this
+> repository.
+This may not have been perfect, so please check the path
+> begins with `../0{1,2,4}`.
+If it does not, let us know and we will fix
+> this accordingly.

-This README section acts as **walkthrough** guidence of the order of analyses.
-It also includes commands where the a program was intiated directly from the command line.
+This README section acts as **walkthrough** guidance of the order of analyses, and which R notebooks and scripts were used.
+It also includes commands where a program was intiated directly from the command line.

 ## Resources